Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.

-Students who choose to do a thesis must have their project approved at least one term prior to executing the project.
+Students who choose to complete an Honors Senior Thesis must have their project approved at least one term prior to executing the project.
 To gain approval for a senior thesis, students must first complete an application, including a project proposal, signed by a faculty advisor.
 In keeping with the interdisciplinary nature of the program, the thesis should attempt to move outside the boundaries normally associated with one particular discipline and should be supervised by two readers from different academic fields.
 While the final product must be a substantial piece of work building on the student’s accumulated knowledge and new research, specific requirements for each thesis will depend on the nature of the project.
 See the Director or Associate Director for an application.
 Students may opt to enroll in HON 300: Honors Research Seminar (a two-credit elective) to receive dedicated guidance as they prepare for the thesis project.

 Honors students in Communication are allotted two Approved Electives in order to explore an area of study outside their major.
 Approved Electives are chosen in consultation with an Honors advisor to achieve specific academic or professional goals.